rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Rogue.md

 **EXPERTISE.** Choose a number of skills equal to you inteligence modifier (min 1).
 Before performing a non-attack roll with one of those skills, you may spend 1PM to add your inteligence modifier to the roll.
 At levels 6, 10, 14 and 18 you chose another skill, and can spend +1PM, and the total added to the roll equals the MP cost times your inteligence modifier.

-**QUICK AND LIGHT.** You don't have proficiency with martial weapons and heavy armor, start at level 1 with 4 less maximum HP than other martial classes and gain 2 less maximum HP per levelup than other martial classes.
-You add your dexterity modifier twice when calculating your Dodge.

 ### Rogue Feats

 Begining at level 2, every time you gain a level in Rogue you gain a Rogue Feat.
 You may instead of a Rogue feat take a Martial or General Feat of your choice.